wusize/OpenUni/README.md

 ## Introduction

 This is a repo under construction, named OpenUni, an open-source version of [MetaQuery](https://xichenpan.com/metaquery) for unifying multimodal understanding and generation.
-With a minimalist choice of architecture, we demonstrate that \modelname~can: 1) generate high-quality and instruction-aligned images, and 2) achieve exceptional performance on standard benchmarks such as GenEval, DPG-Bench, and WISE, with only 1.1B and 3.1B activated parameters.
+With a minimalist choice of architecture, we demonstrate that OpenUni can: 1) generate high-quality and instruction-aligned images, and 2) achieve exceptional performance on standard benchmarks such as GenEval, DPG-Bench, and WISE, with only 1.1B and 3.1B activated parameters.
 Currently, we provide three model variants: OpenUni-B-512, OpenUni-L-512 and OpenUni-L-1024.
 Checkpoints from both pre-training and fine-tuning are provided.

+## Concerns Over the Use of Distillation Data

+We have noticed the concerns in the community over the use of distillation data in the fine-tuning stage, especially for results on GenEval.
+A considerable portion of the fine-tuning data use the same prompt style as GenEval's test sanples.
+We will soon release a new version trained without these distillation data.
+Also, we will clarify this in a modified version of the report, highlighting methods that use ditillation data, prompt rewriting, RL and CoT.

 ## Mistake